play14team/play14-website/_games/reaction.md

 scale: 9 to 24
 timebox: 40 mins

-description: This game is designed to allow participants to experience and reflect on what it's like when two cultures merge.
+excerpt: This game is designed to allow participants to experience and reflect on what it's like when two cultures merge.

 learning-objectives:
     - Be mindful of the difficulty and awkwardness of changing cultures, changing teams and so that they can act accordingly.